gazebosim/gz-gui/tutorials/07_config.md

 ### File structure

-Ignition GUI accepts the following top-level elements on a config file:
+Gazebo GUI accepts the following top-level elements on a config file:

 * `<window>`: Options related to the entire window's layout.
   See \subpage layout for more details.
 * `<plugin>`: Zero or more plugins to be loaded at startup.
     * `filename`: This attribute specifies the plugin library to be loaded.
-    * `<ignition-gui>`: Ignition GUI processes this block before passing the config to the plugin.
+    * `<ignition-gui>`: Gazebo GUI processes this block before passing the config to the plugin.
 See [plugin_params.config](https://github.com/gazebosim/gz-gui/blob/main/examples/config/plugin_params.config) for an example.